 Limb Injury Solicitors

 Limb injuries, including amputations, that occur because of medical negligence, often result in very high awards of financial compensation, sometimes in excess of £1 million.
-If you or someone you know has suffered from an avoidable limb injury you need a team of expert Injury solicitors to investigate whether you are entitled to substantial compensation.
-Contact us to speak directly to our lawyers.
+If you or someone you know has suffered from an avoidable limb injury you need a team of expert Injury solicitors to investigate whether you are entitled to substantial limb damage compensation.
+Contact us today to speak directly to our lawyers.

-What is a Limb Injury and what causes it?
+What Is a Limb Injury and What Causes It?

 A limb injury involves damage to either the arms or legs.
 An injury can occur for many different reasons including an accident or, in the context of medical negligence, a delay in the diagnosis of a problem, like an infection or diabetes, or inappropriate treatment such as sub-standard surgery, leading to amputation.

-What Types of Limb Injury Compensation Claims are there?
+What Types of Limb Injury Compensation Claims are There?

 We have acted for clients pursuing a range of different limb injury NHS and Private Compensation claims for clinical negligence.
 These usually fall into the following broad categories.
 We have set out Case Studies for each of these:

-- Delay or missed diagnosis of a Limb Injury.
+Delay or Missed Diagnosis of a Limb Injury

 Steven injured himself playing football.
 He felt a snap just above his left ankle.
 This caused him a lot of pain and subsequently became swollen.